The angular momentum dependence of nuclear optical potentials: Experimental evidence for dependence

-Here we review evidence for $l$-dependence in nucleon scattering.
-Sections~\ref{HI-antisymm} and~\ref{reduced} discuss two specific forms of $l$-dependence relevant in particular cases of heavy ion scattering.

-In Ref.~\cite{cordero} an $l$-dependent term was added to an OMP of standard form leading to a substantial improvement to fit to the angular distribution and analyzing power data for 30.3 MeV protons scattering from $^{40}$Ca. The data were of unusual precision and of wide angular range and had resisted all attempts to achieve $\chi^2/N$ less than about 10.
-The $l$-dependent term, which was added to a standard 7-parameter WS plus WS-derivative $l$-independent central potential, had the following $l^2$-dependent form: \beq U_l(r) = f(l^2, L^2, \Delta^2) (V_l g_{\rm R}(r) + \ri W_l g_{\rm I} (r)) \eeq where the functions $g_{\rm R}(r)$ and $g_{\rm I}(r)$ are standard WS derivative terms (so that the $l^2$ dependent terms are of surface form), and $f(l^2, L^2, \Delta^2)$ is the standard WS form with $L^2$ being the `radius' and $\Delta^2$ the `diffusivity'.
+In Ref.~\cite{cordero} an $l$-dependent term was added to an OMP of standard form leading to a substantial improvement to fit to the angular distribution and analyzing power data for 30.3 MeV protons scattering from $^{40}$Ca. The data were of unusual precision and of wide angular range and had resisted all attempts to achieve $\chi^2/N$ less than about 10, see Section~\ref{interp}.
+The $l$-dependent term, which was added to a standard 7-parameter WS plus WS-derivative $l$-independent central potential, had the following $l^2$-dependent form: \beq U_l(r) = f(l^2, L^2, \Delta^2) (V_l g_{\rm R}(r) + \ri W_l g_{\rm I} (r)) \eeq where the functions $g_{\rm R}(r)$ and $g_{\rm I}(r)$ are standard WS derivative terms and $f(l^2, L^2, \Delta^2)$ is the standard WS form with $L^2$ being the `radius' and $\Delta^2$ the `diffusivity'.
 The spin-orbit component had no $l$-dependent term.
-The $l$-dependent potential fitted, in particular, the deep minimum around 140$^{\rm o}$ in the angular distribution that no WS potential (or folding model potential) has fitted.
+The $l$-dependent potential did fit the deep minimum in the angular distribution around 140$^{\rm o}$ that no WS (or folding model) potential has fitted.
 Ref.~\cite{cordero} compared fits to the data by the $l$-dependent potentials and the best WS $l$-independent potential.
 In Fig~\ref{cs1} we compare the angular distribution and analyzing power as calculated from the $l$-independent part of the $l$-dependent potential (dashed line) with the same quantities calculated with the full $l$-dependent potential (solid line).
-The substantial change in both quantities due to the $l$-dependence includes the appearance of a conspicuous minimum near 140$^{\rm o}$ in the angular distribution, which can be seen to be in agreement with the data; this minimum is not currently understood in terms of interfering amplitudes.
+The substantial change in both quantities due to the $l$ dependence includes the appearance of a conspicuous minimum near 140$^{\rm o}$.